 Getting Started with the Routemap

-The Clinical Trials Toolkit is designed to help understand the requirements of the UK Medicines for Human Use (Clinical Trials) Regulations, which implemented the EU Clinical Trials Directive (2001/20/EC) in the UK.
+The Clinical Trials Toolkit is designed to help understand the requirements of the UK Medicines for Human Use (Clinical Trials) Regulations, which together with its amendments, are referred to as the Clinical Trial Regulations within this Toolkit.

 Users should note the following features in the routemap;